How Do Insurers Use Credit to Determine Rates?

-Car insurance providers can have access to your credit report, so they know if you make your credit card and loan payments on time.
+Car insurance providers have access to your credit report.
+So they know if you make your credit card and loan payments on time.
 Of course, if you’ve been with them for awhile, they also know if you pay them on time.
 Being financially responsible and making on time payments could lower your insurance rate.
-The more reliable you are about making your credit and debt payments, the more trust insurance providers have that you can pay their bills on time as well, so you can enjoy a less expensive premium.
+The more reliable you are about making your credit and debt payments, the more trust insurance providers have that you can pay their bills on time as well.

-Paying Bills on Time Really Help Your Credit Score?
+Does Paying Bills on Time Really Help Your Credit Score?

 While you don’t boost your credit rating by paying your bills on time, the opposite may have an effect.
 Not paying your bills on time, particularly if it is an exceedingly long period of time, could lead to the provider reporting you to a collections agency, which can damage your credit.
 Your payment history is one of the foundational parts of your credit score.